spencerbeggs/gulp-prettydiff/README.md

     }))
     .pipe(gulp.dest("./"))
 ```

-It assumes that you want to perform a transform on a file's contents as a UTF-8 string, and implicitly sets the `source` property for you.
-You can override that behavior by explicity setting the `source` property.

 NOTE: Pretty Diff itself does not support streaming.
 This plugin just consumes a Vinyl stream, passes its file objects through Pretty Diff and then returns a stream.